lehdermann/drone_delivery/README.md

 pip install -r requirements.txt
 ```

 Note: The repository may already have `gymnasium` and `numpy` installed via the top-level `requirements.txt`.
-The `requirements.txt` adds optional packages used here (e.g., matplotlib, pandas, tqdm).
+The `requirements.txt` adds optional packages used here (e.g., matplotlib, pandas, tqdm, tensorboard).
+SB3 training scripts use Stable-Baselines3 and can log to TensorBoard.

 ## Quick Start